Apollodorus of Damascus: Early life

 Apollodorus was born in Damascus, Roman Syria.
-Modern sources refer to him as Nabatean, Arab & Hellenized Nabatean, or as Greek.
-The name Appolodorus is a Hellenized form of the Nabatean name Abodat.
+Modern sources refer to him as Arab, or specifically Nabatean Arab, Hellenized Nabatean, or as Greek.
+Neither Cassius Dio nor Procopius, scholars and historians of antiquity, mention his origins when writing of him.
+Some scholars state the name Apollodorus to be a Hellenized form of Nabataean "Abdal" or "Abodat".
 It is noted that Trajan may have first met the architect in Syria, where Apollodorus began his career and maintained his artistic ties.
-Furthermore he mentions that the stylistic and grammatical weakness of his inscriptions suggest Greek was not his native language and that his second language was Greek.
+Furthermore, the stylistic and grammatical weakness of his inscriptions in Greek language suggest that it was not his mother tongue.

-Neither Cassius Dio nor Procopius, scholars and historians of antiquity, mention his origins when writing of him.
 Little is known of his early life, but he started his career as a military engineer before meeting future emperor Trajan in Damascus, then being summoned to Rome by him when he was a consul in 91 AD, after his twentieth birthday, and later accompanying him during the Second Dacian War in 105 AD.

-Works and style
+Architectural works

 Apollodorus was Trajan's favoured architect and engineer.

 In Rome he designed and oversaw the construction of: